matthewlisp/LOFFER/about.md

 In 2018 i discovered functional programming and Lisp by reading[ HTDP](https://htdp.org/2019-02-24/).
 I had found a language that i loved and i was excited to use it professionally, turns out that the practical modern lisp was: **Clojure**!

 This year (2019) i dedicated full time to learn clojure and back-end for the web.
-To have more time to do this i've also droped university since it felt i wasn't learning enough there.

-Although i'm still just an apprentice, i want to share my knowledge and my journey with everyone!
+I'm here to share my knowledge and my journey with everyone!

 ### Contact